sleepydragonsw/PyCExtWorkshop/doc/project6.rst

 are being created, deleted, accessed, or manipulated.
 In order to allow other threads to run,
-Python C extension modules should release the GIL whenever they perform an operation that does not require Python objects.
+Python C extension modules should release the GIL whenever they perform potentially-long-running operations that do not require Python objects.
-This is especially true for I/O operations, like ``printf``, which actually take a "long time" to run and does not require access to any Python objects.
+This is especially true for I/O operations, like ``printf``, which actually take a "long time" to run
+(compared to reading/writing memory or performing arithmetic) and do not require access to any Python objects.

 To release the GIL use the
 `Py_BEGIN_ALLOW_THREADS <http://docs.python.org/2/c-api/init.html#Py_BEGIN_ALLOW_THREADS>`_